rametta/srd/README.md

 SRD supports [CJS](https://requirejs.org/docs/commonjs.html), [UMD](https://github.com/umdjs/umd) and [ESM](https://webpack.js.org/guides/ecma-script-modules/) bundle outputs.

-## Documentation

-View the [full docs here](docs.md), with in-depth explanations and examples of all `SRD` features.

-Below is the most common use case for any Remote Data type.

 ## React Example

 The following is a common use case in [React](https://reactjs.org/).
 Fetching data from an API, showing it on screen and handling initial, loading, and error states.